JesterNoFool/SpectralPainting/README.md

 We'll use this image taken in Lucerne, Switzerland, to demonstrate how to create a "spectrogram painting".

 ![Image showing a narrow river with buildings on either side.
 A church is on the right bank in the background, and the sky is blue with some fluffy clouds visible.](https://github.com/JesterNoFool/SpectralPainting/blob/main/Lucerne-Reuss-river.jpg)

+## Resizing and Flipping

+The original image is 5312 pixels wide x 2988 pixels high.
+While this will *work*, it's probably a lot larger image than is needed, even for a decent image.
+Further, we're going to test it on SDR++.
+SDR++ uses a falling waterfall.
+This means we'll need to flip the image (unless you enjoy looking at images upside-down).
+There are several ways to accomplish these tasks.
+We'll cover three, different methods:
+   - Use imagemagick.
+If you have imagemagick installed on your system, you can use a command line statement to perform both the resizing and the image flip.
+In the command line, navigate to the directory containing the image and use the following command to set the image to a 1600 pixel width, have the system automatically set the height to maintain the same aspect ratio, and flip the image: **convert inputfile.jpg -resize 1600x outputfile.jpg**